hamnaarif/Reveltek-Careers/Careers/HR/Social Media Policy.md

 While full-time employed with us, employees cannot list that they work for any other company but ours.
 We believe in honesty and integrity at work.

 ## Responsibility for Reputation:
 Employees must take responsibility for our reputation in their social media posts.
 How they conduct themselves on social media is a reflection of our firm and our values.
+They should add the SILK activites to their profile to show their interest and good habits.

 ## No Bullying:
 Employees cannot bully others online.
 Any form of harassment or discriminatory behavior will not be tolerated.